Treatment of Phaeochromocytoma

 Alpha blockade with phenoxybenzamine can be given and successfully control the symptoms and risks without harming the foetus.
 My view, developed by treating several patients at the Hammersmith Hospital in London, is that mothers (who have been fully alpha-blocked) should be taken to term, and delivered by caesarean section, without any attempt made to remove the tumour simultaneously.

-Further radiological investigations, such as CT and MIBG scanning, can then be undertaken without risk to the baby, while the vascularity of the abdomen is allowed to settle over the next six to eight weeks.
+Further radiological investigations, such as CT scanning, can then be undertaken without risk to the baby, while the vascularity of the abdomen is allowed to settle over the next six to eight weeks.
 This gives the mother the opportunity to undergo laparoscopic resection of the phaeochromocytoma, rather than having to have an open procedure at the same time as the delivery.